JWebCoding/LibraryDesktop/Planned Features.md

   8 - User account sign-in
   	- Having to access the program through a sign-in process would improve security and 	prevent tampering with the database contents.

+  9 - Add Google Books API
+    - Allow for a faster and more streamline process of adding books.
+    - Will keep manual in perpetuity.